Representation theory of geometric extension algebras: Reflection functors

 Similarly $ A(_iU(s_i\nu),f)$ and $\homb(_i\P,{_i}\P)$ are Morita equivalent.
 This proves the theorem. \end{proof}

 \begin{definition} Let $\T_i$ denote the equivalence from $ A(U_i(\nu),f)\mods$ to $ A(_iU(s_i\nu),f)\mods$ constructed in Theorem \ref{thm:morita}. \end{definition}

-We now entertain a discussion as to whether or not this functor $\T_i$ is monoidal, in the sense that there is a natural isomorphism $\T_i(M\circ N)\cong \T_i(M)\circ \T_i(N)$ for all modules $M,N\in A(U_i,f)\mods$.
-If the algebra $A(X,f)$ is formal then since $A(X,f)$ is of finite global dimension, every finitely generated module is of the form $M\cong \Hom^\bullet(\L,\F)$ for some $\F\in D^b_G(X;k)$.
+We now entertain a discussion as to whether or not this functor $\T_i$ is monoidal, in the sense that there is a natural isomorphism $\T_i(M\circ N)\cong \T_i(M)\circ \T_i(N)$ for all modules $M,N\in A(U_i(\nu),f)\mods$.
+If the algebra $A(X,f)$ is formal as a dg-algebra then since $A(X,f)$ is of finite global dimension, every finitely generated module is of the form $M\cong \Hom^\bullet(\L,\F)$ for some $\F\in D^b_G(X;k)$.
 Then monoidality of $\T_i$ follows from the corresponding statement at the sheaf level, which is easy to check.
-This check appears in \cite{geom:monoidal}, from which monoidality is deduced in characteristic zero via the formality of $A(X,f)$.
+This check appears in \cite{kato:monoidal,geom:monoidal}, from which monoidality is deduced in characteristic zero via the formality of $A(X,f)$.
 Unfortunately, formality of $A(X,f)$ is currently unknown when $k$ has positive characteristic.

-An alternative approach to show $\T_i$ is monoidal which works in all characteristics is to use the arguments of \cite[Theorem 3.9]{fujita} to show that the functor $\T_i$ constructed here is naturally isomorphic to the functor $\T_i$ constructed in \cite{braid}.
-Since the $\T_i$ from \cite{braid} is monoidal, so is the $\T_i$ considered here.
+For $i\in I$ there is an automorphism $T_i$ of the entire quantum group (denoted $T'_{i,+}$ in \cite{bookoflusztig}).
+It is customarily used to construct PBW bases.
+When restricted to $\f\subset U_q(\g)$, this induces an isomorphism of subalgebras $T_i\map{\ker(r_i)}{\ker(_ir)}$ \cite[Prop 38.1.6]{bookoflusztig}, where $_ir$ is defined like $r_i$ but with multiplication in the other order, so that it is the decategorification of $\Res_{\nu-i,i}$.
+Our final result is that our equivalence $\T_i$ decategorifies to $T_i$.

 \begin{theorem} The equivalence of categories $\T_i \map{A(U_i(\nu),f)\mods}{A(_iU(s_i\nu),f)\mods}$ induces the isomorphism $T_i\map{\ker(r_i)}{\ker(_ir)}$ at the level of Grothendieck groups. \end{theorem}